AbigiyaTY/Tech-news/README.md

 # Tech News

-> This React capstone project that is about building is a mobile web application to check the latest new in the tech industry.
+> Tech News is a react capstone project that is about building is a mobile web application to check the latest new in the tech industry.
 Built with Javascript, React and Redux

 ## Built With